fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 We want the clicking of the button to reset the state stored in the _value_ variable.

-In order to make the button react to a click event, we have add an <i>event handler</i> to it.
+In order to make the button react to a click event, we have to add an <i>event handler</i> to it.

 Event handlers must always be a function or a reference to a function.
 The button will not work if the event handler is set to a variable of any other type.